ibm-cloud-docs/cloud-object-storage/object-lock.md

             <Status>ON</Status>
           </legal-hold>'
 ```
 A successful request returns a `200` response.

 ## SDK examples
 {: #ol-sdks}

 The following examples make use of the IBM COS SDKs for Python, Node.js, and Go, as well as a Terraform script, although the implementation of object versioning should be fully compatible with any S3-compatible library or tool that allows for the setting of custom endpoints.
-Using third-party tools requires HMAC credentials to calculate AWS V4 signatures.
-For more information on HMAC credentials, [see the documentation](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main).
+Using third-party tools requires [HMAC credentials](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main) to calculate AWS V4 signatures.

 ### Python
 {: #ol-sdks-python}